bastienmichaux/notes/g/comparch/motherboard.md

 ## Chipset

 The chipset is the motherboard's communications center and trafic controller.
 It determines what components are compatible with the motherboard.

+Most modern computers have a single-chip system where components (like memory and graphics controllers) are integrated into the CPU.

-Most computers have a standardized 2-parts chipset.
-Those parts are the Northbridge and Southbridge chips:
+Note: Older motherboards have a standardized 2-parts chipset comprising of the Northbridge and Southbridge chips:
-- **Northern Bridge:** (aka host bridge) connects the main components (CPU, RAM, AGP).
+- **North Bridge:** (aka host bridge) connects the main components (CPU, RAM, AGP).
-- **Southern Bridge:** connects the I/O busses (peripherals) to the Northern Bridge.
+- **South Bridge:** connects the I/O busses (peripherals) to the Northern Bridge.

 ## Expansion slots